MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/tutorial-windows-vm-access.md

 ## Next steps

-In this quickstart, you learned how to use a system-assigned managed identity to access the Azure Resource Manager API.
+In this quickstart, you learned how to use a system-assigned managed identity on a VM to access the Azure Resource Manager API.
 To learn more about Azure Resource Manager, see:

 > [!div class="nextstepaction"]
 > [Azure Resource Manager](/azure/azure-resource-manager/management/overview)
 > [Create, list or delete a user-assigned managed identity using Azure PowerShell](./how-manage-user-assigned-managed-identities.md?pivots=identity-mi-methods-powershell)